376 REVIEWS

 Fourth degree sexual offenses are often charged alongside second degree assault charges when there's an allegation that an intimate part was touched.

-A non-sexual seeming assault - like a touch on the butt during a fight - can lead to unwarranted sexual charges in a regular assault case.
+A non-sexual seeming assault, like a touch on the butt during a fight, can lead to unwarranted sexual charges in a regular assault case.
+Because the statute allows consecutive sentences, the stacked charges raise your total exposure.

 Legal Procedures and Processes